 Gordon was useless at helping us navigate the castle he had apparently grown up in, but was willing to join the party as our least useful member yet.
-Part of this had to do with our initial refusal to give him any equipment for fear of losing it, but we discovered how useful it could be to give him better stuff about the time his tenure was over.
-Better, the game started pouring on the cash after Kashuan, so it never became a problem again.
+Part of this had to do with our initial refusal to give him any equipment for fear of losing it, but we eventually discovered how useful it could be to give him better stuff… about the time his tenure was over.
+Better, the game started pouring on the cash after Kashuan, so it was never a problem to semi-properly equip future guests.
 The trip through Kashuan was unremarkable, except for Gordon’s unenthusiastic attempts to stab himself in the face with his spear despite our earnest goading.

 The boss – an early late-game enemy called a Red Soul – proved pretty much invulnerable to our attacks, but after its first few rounds it ran out of MP and had almost no way to hurt us.
 The Soul’s high defence and low attack made it probably the dullest boss fight in the Marathon so far: the equivalent of two trained fighters flicking pinches of sand at one another until one of them keels over unconscious.
 In Ironsharp’s longplay, this fight against a midboss lasts six minutes!
 I suppose it goes to show how long fights are nowadays but this is like a midboss in today’s games taking twenty!